Divorce Lawyers Perth.

 - ordinarily live in Australia and have done so for 12 months immediately before filing for divorce

 I got divorced overseas.
-Is this recognized in Australia?
+Is this recogniSed in Australia?

 Yes, the Australian courts will recognise an overseas divorce as long as the divorce complies with the laws of the country in which it was made.